 Training offered January – May (Additional dates may be added in the fall.)
 Limited positions available.
 Individuals are selected through an interview process following orientation.

-WILDLIFE REHABILITATION VOLUNTEERS provide routine daily care for injured and orphaned native wildlife, until they are ready for release back into the wild, in addition to providing care for our education animals.
-Volunteer duties include preparation of diets, a significant amount of cleaning including cages, dishes, floors and wards, admitting patients, feeding animals, answering phones and record keeping.
-Volunteers may also have the opportunity to assist with medical tasks such as administering medications, physical therapy, assisting with radiographs and surgeries, as well as performing treatments as ordered by veterinary staff.
-In addition, Volunteers may participate in special projects, tours, training, cage building and animal rescues.
-More
+Wildlife Rehabilitation Volunteers provide routine daily care for injured, sick, and orphaned native wildlife until they are ready for release back into the wild.
+Volunteer duties include admitting animal patients, record keeping, preparing diets, feeding animals, and a fair amount of cleaning including cages, dishes, floors and wards.
+Volunteers may also assist Veterinary staff with medical tasks such as administering medications, physical therapy, radiographs and surgeries.
+Volunteers can also participate in special projects, tours, training, cage building and animal rescues/releases.

 Time Commitments: Year-round opportunity.
 March - September is peak season for animal care, although Volunteers are needed throughout the year.
 Shift schedules are six hours each, 8:00 a.m. - 2:00 p.m. and 2:00 p.m. - 8:00 p.m.
 Volunteers must be able to serve on a recurring schedule of the same day/shift each week (i.e. Every Tuesday, 8:00 a.m. - 2:00 p.m.)